manashkalyon/sigsync/README.md

 #### Windows 7/10

 Under sigsync/bin, run SigSync_installer.exe.
 This will also install MATLAB runtime (free), which is required to run this application.
-If you already have MATLAB runtime installed, you may try
+If you already have MATLAB runtime installed, you may try running sigsync/bin/SigSync.exe by itself.
-However, if you have issues using the installer try installing MATLAB runtime manually.
+However, if you have issues using the installer, try installing MATLAB runtime manually (link above).

 #### Mac OSX